What is ITEPA and why does it mean recruitment agencies need my personal details?

 What does it mean for contractors?

-From now on, all recruitment agencies that make gross payments to their contractors (ie those who are not paid under PAYE) will have to submit a quarterly report detailing the payments made to you.
+All recruitment agencies that make gross payments to their contractors (ie those who are not paid under PAYE) have to submit a quarterly report detailing the payments made to you.
 This includes some potentially sensitive information, but it is a legal requirement of the agency.
-You will start to receive requests for this information from mid March.

 I work through an umbrella company and I’m paid PAYE.
 Do I still need to supply this information?